Accel closes new $550M fund for India – TechCrunch

-Accel, one of the world’s most influential venture capitalist firms, is becoming more bullish on India.
+Accel, one of the world’s most influential venture capitalist firms, is getting more bullish on India.

-The Silicon Valley-headquartered firm, which largely focuses on early stage investments, said today it has closed $550 million for its sixth venture fund in India.
+The Silicon Valley-headquartered firm, which largely focuses on early-stage investments, said today it has closed $550 million for its sixth venture fund in India.

 This is a significant amount of capital for Accel’s efforts in the country, where it began investing 15 years ago and has infused roughly $1 billion through all its previous funds.

-Anand Daniel, a partner for Accel in India, told TechCrunch in an interview that the VC fund will continue to focus on identifying and investing in seed and early stage startups.
+Anand Daniel, a partner for Accel in India, told TechCrunch in an interview that the VC fund will continue to focus on identifying and investing in seed and early-stage startups.

-But the fund realized that it needed more money so that it could actively participate in follow-on rounds (later stage financing rounds) of its portfolio startups.
+But the fund realized it needed more money so it could actively participate in follow-on rounds (later-stage financing rounds) of its portfolio startups.
 The announcement today follows Accel’s similar recent push in Europe and Israel, where it closed a $575 million fund.

-“We also selectively do growth investments for companies that are scaling well such as Swiggy, UrbanClap, BlackStone and Bounce.
+“We also selectively do growth investments for companies that are scaling well, such as Swiggy, UrbanClap, BlackStone and Bounce.
 We have continued to back them through Series B and Series C rounds,” he said.

 Like in many other markets, Accel’s track record in India is quite impressive.
 It participated in the seed financing round of e-commerce firm Flipkart, which was then valued at $4 million post-money.
-Walmart bought majority stake in Flipkart last year for $16 billion.
+Walmart bought a majority stake in Flipkart last year for $16 billion.
 (This helped Accel net more than $1 billion in return from Flipkart.)

-Accel, which has nine partners and more than 50 members in total in India, also invested in the seed round of SaaS giant Freshworks, which is now valued at over $3 billion, food delivery startup Swiggy, also valued at north of $3 billion, and recently turned unicorn BlackBuck.
-Additionally, Accel has been the first institutional investor for 85% of startups in its portfolio.
+Accel, which has nine partners and more than 50 members in total in India, also invested in the seed round of SaaS giant Freshworks, which is now valued at more than $3 billion, food delivery startup Swiggy, also valued at north of $3 billion, and recently turned unicorn BlackBuck.
+Accel has been the first institutional investor for 85% of startups in its portfolio.

-The VC firm says 44 of the 100 odd startups in its India portfolio today are valued at over $100 million.
+The VC firm says 44 of the 100-odd startups in its India portfolio today are valued at over $100 million each.
 In total, including Flipkart’s $21 billion market value, Accel’s portfolio firms have created $44 billion in market value.

 “When we started our first fund in India in 2005, the world was a very different place.
 Just 1 in 50 Indians had access to the internet and mobile phone ownership was nascent.
 Yet we firmly believed that India was on the cusp of a big change,” the firm said in a statement.